Teriks/LibLSLCC/README.md

    immediately after them in the generated code.

  * Full and optimized support for the CO-OP script stop strategy in OpenSim.
-   An option to enable this is not in the editor yet, but the OpenSim fork enables it when it's seen in OpenSim.ini.

  * Correct order of operations via the use of operator function stubs that are generated on demand.
 Old mono list optimizations will now